jrzimmerman/justinzimmerman.net/README.md

 If you've found yourself here, you're probably being ambitious and updating your blog again.

-If you just cloned the repo (again), update the theme submodule `git submodule update --init --recursive`
+If you just cloned the repo (again), pull the theme git submodule `git submodule update --init --recursive`

+To update the theme submodule run
+`git submodule update --recursive --remote`

 Please find the steps to build and deploy that you've probably forgotten about by now: